-At Merry Hill, we recognise and praise positive behaviour and attitudes.
+At Merry Hill, we recognise and praise pro-social behaviours and attitudes.
 This is in line with our school ethos and behaviour policy.
 Children’s behaviour here at Merry Hill is excellent!
 You only have to witness first hand the smiles in the morning and after school to believe this and to see the desire and thirst for knowledge in our children and the way they are always eager to learn.

 We hold a number of weekly pupil celebrations:

 |Achievement||Every Friday one child is chosen in each class to receive a ‘Star of the Week’ award in recognition of positive behaviour which link to our golden rules.|